Seoya0512/Seoya0512/README.md

-​                                                           **Hello,  my name is Youngseo Lee 👋**
+### <center>Hello,  my name is Youngseo Lee 👋</center>

 ___

-📚  currently studying **python and data analysis**
+📚  Currently studying **python and data analysis**

-👩🏻‍🎓 majored in Technological Systems Management in Undergraduate
+👩🏻‍🎓 Majored in Technological Systems Management in Undergraduate

-👩‍💻 used to work in the Business Management Department
+👩‍💻 Worked in the Business Management Department

-💛 now hope to work in the **Data Analysis** field
+💛 Hope to work in the **Data Analysis** field !!